Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Fixed issue which caused Germanic players to have the Teuton Civilization upgrade researched at scenario start when restarting the scenario after having developed the Teuton civilization.
 - New See Garrison button icon (by Jinn).
+- Fixed issue which caused the autosave to remain active even after deactivating it in the options.

+* Terrain
+- Improvements to the (swamp) rock and cave wall tiles (by Jinn).

 * Units
 - Ships now receive individual names.